Jazz Studies and Contemporary Media

-A JCM major is designed for students seeking careers in jazz studies and contemporary media music performance, composition/arranging, and education.
+A JCM major is designed for students seeking careers in jazz studies and contemporary media music performance, composition/arranging, and higher education.
 JCM majors may elect an emphasis in performance or writing skills.
-In addition to jazz courses JCM majors in most cases study classical technique and repertory for two years in a performance faculty studio.
-In their Junior and Senior years they study jazz repertory and technique in a jazz faculty studio.
+As a part of their coursework JCM majors will participate in small combos and large jazz ensembles.
+They also study jazz history, classical theory and jazz theory at Eastman.
+Jazz majors have weekly hour-long lessons with resident jazz faculty members throughout the duration of their degree program.

 - JCM Course Descriptions (Search for JCM, enter Semester)